Movies

 Genre: documentary

-What's notable: the story of a television show that lured supposed criminals into traps and revealed how the thirst for justice can turn into a cruel spectacle.
+What's notable: the story of a television show that lured alleged criminals into traps and showed how the thirst for justice can turn into a cruel spectacle.

 Little Amelie or the Character of Rain — 9 December (dir.
 Mailys Vallade, Liane-Cho Han / VOD)